Chart Color Schemes

 Educational attainment in Mitchell Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates of 31.7% among residents aged 15+, surpassing the South Australian average of 25.7% and that of the SA4 region at 28.1%.
+The area's educational profile is notable regionally with university qualification rates at 31.7%, surpassing the South Australian average of 25.7% and the SA4 region's rate of 28.1%.
 Bachelor degrees are most prevalent at 21.8%, followed by postgraduate qualifications (7.7%) and graduate diplomas (2.2%).
-Trade and technical skills are prominent with 29.1% of residents aged 15+ holding vocational credentials – advanced diplomas (8.3%) and certificates (20.8%).
+Vocational credentials are also prominent, with 29.1% of residents aged 15+ holding such qualifications – advanced diplomas comprise 8.3% and certificates make up 20.8%.

-Educational participation is notably high at 29.8%, including 9.1% in tertiary education, 8.8% in primary education, and 5.4% pursuing secondary education.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+This includes 9.1% in tertiary education, 8.8% in primary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education